Qusisymmetric dimension distortion of Ahlfors regular subsets of a metric space: Modulus

-The notion of the modulus of families of measures was defined and studied by Fuglede in \cite{Fug}.
+The notion of modulus can be extended far beyond the context of curve families.
+The modulus of a family of measures, with respect to an underlying measure, was defined and studied by Fuglede in \cite{Fug} and by Ziemer in \cite{Ziemer}.
 In \cite{Hak:IMRN} the second author used Fuglede's modulus to study conformal dimension of various spaces.
-In the present paper we will use this notion in a similar way to study the distortion properties of quasisymmetric maps.
+More recently, Badger studied extremal metrics and Beurling criterion for families of measures \cite{Badger:Fuglede}.